kirandeepkaurkiran64-sys/Induction_response/README.md

 #### 12:30 to 1:30 Break
 #### 1:30 to 2:30
 ### P2P Lecture by Seniors
+Seniors teach us operators and if-else statements they are also giving us task as we finish each topics.
+Which really give us better understanding.
 #### 2:30 to 3:30
 ### Chemistry Lecture by Prof. Karan Bhalla